 While the Indian government is yet to make its plans clear on how it will tackle FGM, Ranalvi says that people facing FGM do have at least a couple of options at their disposal.

 “We have some extremely good laws which could be expanded to include FGM in their purview, like the Protection of Women Against Domestic Violence Act, and the Protection of Children from Sexual Offences Act.
-The Indian Penal Code also has sections for causing grievous hurt using a weapon on instrument.”
+The Indian Penal Code also has sections for causing grievous hurt using a weapon on an instrument.”

 India can end FGM by 2030, but it needs to pick up the pace.
 There are a growing number of anti-FGM activists in the country, there is no dearth of alliances that could be formed – between people and government – to root out this old, unjust practice.